CIRCOM Regional Publishes New Report on Social Media and Online Community

 - Published: May 08, 2014.

-CIRCOM Regional has published a new report Social Media and Online Community in European Regional Broadcasters at its Annual Conference in Cavtat, Croatia, May 2014.
+CIRCOM Regional has published a new report Social Media and Online Community in European Regional Broadcasters at its Annual Conference in Cavtat in Cavtat, Croatia, May 2014.

 It looks at the regional activities of 39 broadcasters, all members of CIRCOM Regional, focusing specifically on these broadcasters’ component regional stations.
 The broadcasters are based in 31 European countries.
 The research for this report was carried out between September 2013 and April 2014 by Media Consultant Blathnaid Healy and surveys the broadcasters from a user’s perspective.
 The report was commissioned by CIRCOM Regional so that it could better understand the landscape that its member stations are operating in.